maksymsuvorov/trustsoft-internship-maksym-suvorov/README.md

   - ALB SG: allows HTTP from the Internet
   - EC2 SG: allows HTTP only from the ALB
 - **IAM Role** + **Instance Profile**
   - Grants EC2 instances permission for **SSM Session Manager** (no SSH keys needed)
-  - Optionally attach CloudWatch Agent policy

 ---

 ## Compute & Load Balancing

-- Two **EC2** instances (Amazon Linux) in private subnets
+- Two **EC2** instances in different private subnets
-  - Bootstrapped via `user_data` to install Apache, expose a health endpoint, and register with SSM
+  - Bootstrapped via `user_data` to install Web Server and register with SSM
 - An **Application Load Balancer** in public subnets
   - Distributes HTTP traffic to EC2 instances
-  - Performs health checks on a `/health` endpoint
+  - Performs health checks on a `/` endpoint

 ---